Arithmetic limitations

 byte points = 130; // Compile error: Incompatible types

-seemingly more limited byte
+seemingly more limited byte, short, int, long for

 arithmetics?